-Hesham Saadawi School of Computer Science, Carleton University 1125 Colonel By Drive, Ottawa, Ontario, Canada, K1S 5B6 hsaadawi@connect.carleton.ca

-ABSTRACT
+Hesham Saadawi

+Carleton University

+School of Computer Science

+E-mail: hsaadawi@connect.carleton.ca

+Abstract

-This paper introduces a data modeling design pattern that can help organize and persist information of a catalog in any Relational database management System (RDBMS).
-The catalog would not be bound to a specific business context and does not need any code maintenance to be re-deployed in different business contexts.
+This paper introduces a data modeling design pattern that can help organize and persist information of a catalog in any RDBMS.
+The catalog would not be bound to a specific business context and does not need any code maintenance to be redeployed in different business contexts.
 Hence this pattern describes a universal electronic catalog.
 The catalog supports unlimited number of categories and their attributes, and facilitates easy searches and comparisons of stored items.